 Incident business management practices on a unit are a critical element of incident operations.
-Utilizing the IBA will facilitate the unit's ability to implement sound incident business practices, such as cost effectiveness and adequate financial documentation.
+Utilizing the IBA will facilitate the unit's ability to implement sound incident business practices.
 Agency administrators should determine if they have qualified resources available to fulfill the IBA position.
 The NWCG Incident Business Advisor Guide (PMS 314) provides guidelines for IBA activation and IBA roles, responsibilities, and qualifications.